Massachusetts Psychiatric Services & Rates

 Cognitive behavioral therapy (CBT) is a type of therapy that can be very effective in treating anxiety.
 CBT works by helping you to change the way you think about and react to anxiety-provoking situations.
 This can help you to better manage your anxiety and reduce your symptoms.
 Relaxation techniques, such as deep breathing and progressive muscle relaxation, can help to reduce the symptoms of anxiety.
 These techniques can be learned from a book, video, or class.
 You can also find many relaxation apps that can help you to relax and reduce your anxiety.

 Regular exercise can help to reduce the symptoms of anxiety.
 Exercise can help to release endorphins, which can improve your mood and reduce stress.
 It can also help to increase your energy level and improve your sleep.
 These are just a few of the many different ways that you can treat anxiety.
 It is important to work with a mental health professional to figure out what treatment is right for you.
-Consult our professional psychiatrists at Intend Wellness today!
+Consult our professional practitioners at Intend Wellness today!